-It is important to understand that tuition, fees, and bookstore charges will be deducted from your financial aid before you receive refunds.
+It is important to understand that tuition, fees, and bookstore charges will be deducted from your financial aid before vou receive refunds.

-Your funds will be mailed to you according to a set schedule, barring any unforeseen circumstances.
+Your funds will be mailed to you according to a set schedule, barring any unforeseen circumstances or directly deposited.
 We encourage students to make sure your address is correct.
 You may now check or change your address on Self-Service.
+To set up direct deposit please visit your Self-Service account.

-You may check on the RichmondCC website or Self Service for disbursement dates.
+You may check on the RichmondCC website for disbursement dates.

-You CANNOT receive financial aid at two or more schools for the same period.
+\\ You CANNOT receive financial aid at two or more schools for the same period.
 Failure to heed this information may cause you to have to repay large sums of aid or lose your eligibility for future financial aid.